stochastic-sisyphus/prophetic-emergentomics/README.md

 It’s an attempt to trace the outlines of systems in motion—systems that defy reduction, resist projection, and evolve faster than our models can capture.
 It leans into uncertainty not as failure, but as structure.
 The goal isn’t prediction.
 It’s orientation.

-If this feels familiar—if you've noticed the cracks forming between metrics and meaning, between institutional models and lived complexity, or if you've recently gotten into absurdism or reading existential literature—you’re not alone.
-This repository is a scaffolding, a starting point.
-Not a destination.
+Maybe you've noticed the cracks forming between metrics and meaning too, between institutional models and lived complexity; maybe you've recently gotten into absurdism or reading existential literature....

 The work is unfinished.
 It has to be.